 Going by just my own stuff, I’m wildly successful in this regard.
-(I say “my own stuff” because my wife and children pointedly do not live by this principle – though my oldest child has adopted it mostly, and I love her for it.)
+(I say “my own stuff” because my children pointedly do not live by this principle – though my oldest child has adopted it mostly, and I love her for it.)
 This is easy for me while it’s hard for so many other people simply because for me it isn’t a sacrifice – I actually hate stuff.
 Clutter.
 Junk.
 I have zero sentimental attachment to objects.
 I throw greeting cards away as soon as they’re read.
 Presents from my kids put up a noble fight, but I explain to them the temporary nature of all things, and how objects are meant to serve a purpose for a time, and then we grow out of them.
 Very few things are permanent.

 Therefore, I have certain criteria when it comes to new objects entering my life.
 The following kinds of objects get a pass, and in fact are even welcome:

 - Objects that eliminate 2+ other objects.
 Things that have many purposes and can thus allow me to get rid of even more stuff are quite welcome.

 - Objects that increase my overall freedom.
 I like having a car for this reason.
 If it were viable for me to own and maintain a plane or boat, I’d probably do so.

 - Objects that are especially durable, and thus serve their purpose for a long time without me having to think about them.
 Unobtrusive objects.
 I’ve owned the same pair of excellent boots for sixteen years.